 Today Lisp implementors still spread their efforts over a lot of platforms developing a good code generation and platform-dependent optimizations ("good" here, in particular, means "run-time compilation to native code is supported").
 Any transfer to any new platform is painful and might be done for every implementation with different success.
 Some CL-implementors try to resolve this issue in different ways.

 For better understanding the point please visit a nice FAQ on Parrot, which answers similar questions but concerning VM for Perl.
-See also Benchmarks page, especially The Great Computer Language Shootout, where you can see that CMUCL (the one of the fastest CL implementations) is not that competetive.
+See also benchmark page, especially The Great Computer Language Shootout, where you can see that CMUCL (the one of the fastest CL implementations) is not that competitive.

 If CLVM could have been created already and even have been used by CMUCL and SBCL then we could have those nice CL implementations under win32 today (i.e. July 2003) too.